 If the test indicates that you might be pregnant, or if you have any concern about the result of the test, you should visit a doctor.
 A doctor will conduct a urine or blood test to confirm whether you are pregnant, and inform you about your options.
 You may also choose to just visit a doctor and skip the home pregnancy test altogether.

-Some people prefer to contact a women’s health centre or Family Planning clinic to discuss the right pregnancy decisions for them.
+Some people prefer to contact a Women’s Health Centre or Family Planning NSW clinic to discuss the right pregnancy decisions for them.

 If you are pregnant and don’t want to continue the pregnancy, you can terminate the pregnancy, also known as abortion.
 Pregnancy terminations are safe and common medical procedures.

 There are 2 types of abortion: surgical abortion and medical abortion.
-A medical abortion may be organised over the phone, this is known as a medical abortion by phone or a tele-abortion.
+A medical abortion may be organised over the phone, this is known as abortion by telehealth (or teleabortion).

 A termination of pregnancy is legal in NSW under certain circumstances as long as it’s performed by a registered doctor.

-If you decide to continue your pregnancy you should seek initial advice and support from your GP, a women’s health centre, or other service provider.
+If you decide to continue your pregnancy you should seek initial advice and support from your doctor, a Women’s Health Centre, or other service provider.

-While you are receiving pregnancy care it is important that you feel comfortable asking questions of the practitioner who is caring for you (whether gynaecologist, midwife, or your local GP).
+While you are receiving pregnancy care it is important that you feel comfortable asking questions of the practitioner who is caring for you (whether gynaecologist, midwife, or your local doctor).
 If you feel uncomfortable or unsure about asking questions, bring a person with you to your appointments.
-Or you can write out your questions beforehand.
-Any practitioner you see should be happy and willing to answer any of your questions.
+Writing your questions out beforehand can also be helpful.
+All practitioners should be happy to answer any of your questions.

-In planning the birth, your GP can refer you to a hospital near your home – this may be a private or public hospital.
-A public hospital’s labour ward will provide professional attention by midwives, and an obstetrician will be on hand if necessary.
+In planning the birth, your doctor can refer you to a hospital near your home – this may be a private or public hospital.
+A public hospital’s labour ward will provide professional attention by midwives, and an obstetrician will be available if necessary.
 Some public hospitals have birthing centres which are run by midwives and will often have bigger baths and beds than in the regular labour ward.

-If you have any complications with your labour, where you require an obstetrician or want pain relief (e.g. gas or epidural), a birthing centre may not be suitable for you.
+If you have any complications with your labour where you require an obstetrician, or you want pain relief (e.g. gas or epidural), a birthing centre may not be suitable for you.
 If you are already at the hospital birthing centre and you experience complications, you may be transferred to the labour ward.

 You can contract a private midwife for your care during pregnancy but be aware of the costs.
 If you would prefer to give birth at home, a private midwife can be very expensive, though some insurers offer a rebate for midwifery services.
 A few public hospitals offer Medicare-funded homebirth for low-risk pregnancies, though places are very limited.